 In his time, Papa would have loved to laugh with my nephew, his great-grandson, watching on in a white T-shirt and dress pants as he splashed in the pool, and as he learned to ride a bike.

-While my Auntie Sue and Papa spent their time well, I often think about what they could have done with the time that cancer stole.
+While all three spent their time well, I often think about what they could have done with the time that cancer stole.

 This is where cancer has touched me the closest, although many others that I have known and loved have been affected in one way or another.
 A staggering 1 in 5 people are estimated to be diagnosed with cancer in their lifetimes, and therefore the statistics tell us that we will all encounter The Time Thief at some point in our lives.

-The PMC is leading a charge to beat cancer and take back the time it is trying to steal from countless individuals.
+The PMC is leading a charge to beat cancer and take back the time it steals from countless individuals.
 100% of every rider-raised dollar goes directly to support the Jimmy Fund and Dana-Farber Cancer Institute's commitment to finding a cure.

 It's fitting to me that my part in the PMC takes little other than time: time to train, time to practice, time to fundraise, and time to ride.
 This is time that I choose to give to an effort more than worthy of my most valuable asset, and it is not lost on me how grateful I should be to be able to make that choice.
 I hope that my ride will one day allow someone else the opportunity to choose how to spend their time: whether learning something new, doing something they love, spending time with someone they love, or, really, just doing something better with their time than fighting cancer.

-Both my Auntie Sue and Papa shared the same birthdate.
-For that reason, I will be riding with #1030 on my jersey, the calendar date when each of their time began.
-I ride for a future where their time wouldn't have been cut short and will share with them some of mine as I carry them with me across the finish line.
+I ride for a future where Papa, Auntie Sue, and Stanley's time wouldn't have been cut short and will share with them some of mine as I carry them with me across the finish line.

-After being truly overwhelmed with inspiration by my team, the rest of the PMC riders, volunteers, survivors, and cancer-fighting-warriors during my first ride in 2024, I've decided to again join the Wolf Pack to ride in 2025.
 I thank all of my supporters for their generosity, and I hope that I can make you all proud again this year.
-Here's to another year of bringing us closer by the mile to ending cancer for good.
-And here's to hoping for a little less headwind on the final leg...
+Here's to another year of bringing us closer by the mile to ending cancer for good (and to a little less headwind on the final leg).